-Mangwi Atia is the Senior Program Manager, Strategy and Planning at Veterans Emergency Management Evaluation Center (VEMEC).
-She identifies, develops, implements and evaluates large-scale initiatives that realize growth opportunities, transformation, strategic partnerships and stakeholder engagement.
+Mangwi Atia identifies, develops, implements and evaluates large-scale initiatives that realize growth opportunities, transformation, strategic partnerships and stakeholder engagement at the United States Department of Veterans Affairs.
 Atia’s career trajectory involves her guiding organizations and teams toward success: She transforms vision into action and results.
 Atia honed her leadership, analytical and organizational skills while making a major impact at University of Virginia, University of Southern California, Downton Berkeley YMCA and University of California—Santa Cruz.
 Her acumen in creating opportunities for long-term value is attributed to her interdisciplinary background.
 Atia received her Bachelor’s degree in Global Economics from University of California—Santa Cruz and Master’s degree in Education from University of Virginia.
 She was a recipient of scholarships and fellowships, including National Library of Medicine, Lumina Foundation, Kaiser Permanente, AmeriCorps and other prestigious awards.

 Alice Busch is the Division Chief of Operations and is responsible for managing the office’s training, exercise, duty officer, and community preparedness programs.
 She is also responsible for ensuring overall operational readiness, and the staffing, and management of the Multnomah County Emergency Operations Center.
 She started her career in the fire service in 1991.
 During her 21 years with the fire department, Busch served as an Emergency Manager, Emergency Medical Technician, Public Information and Education Officer, Social Services Liaison, Critical Incident Stress Manager, Fire Inspector, and Fire Investigator.
 Prior to her roles with MCEM, Busch worked as an Emergency Manager for the Department of County Human Services (DCHS).
 Her work involved Mass Care and Sheltering, Continuity of Operations, Disaster Behavioral Health, and Donations and Volunteer Management planning.
 Busch has completed numerous federal, state and local disaster courses, holds a Bachelor’s in Communications/Advertising, and is currently pursuing an Executive Masters degree in Public Administration.
 Busch’s service has spanned a breadth of Incident Command positions on both exercises and incidents and brings her contagious enthusiasm for disaster resilience with her to every meeting and presentation.